LEJ's Blog

 The train has halted near Avondale.

-Outside the observation car windows we see mounds of trash marching off to landfill eternity.
+Outside the observation car we see mounds of trash marching off to landfill eternity.

 Sylvia points at the towering stacks and grumbles,